dreo-team/hass-dreoverse/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

 If you like Dreo products and want to support this integration, you can purchase our devices through this link: [Dreo Fans on Amazon](https://www.amazon.com/s?k=Dreo+Smart+Fan).
-For more information about our products, please visit our official website at [https://www.dreo.com/](https://www.dreo.com/).
+For more information about our products, please visit our official website at [official website](https://www.dreo.com/).

 **Special Offer**: If you submit issues or provide valuable suggestions for our products that we adopt, we will offer you a 15% discount coupon (85% of original price) for purchases on our official website.